Maithy-a/Maithy-a/README.md

 ## Ahoy, I'm Maithya,

-I'm a passionate student and aspiring full-stack developer pursuing Information Technology at Jomo Kenyatta University of Agriculture and Technology.
+A passionate student and aspiring full-stack developer pursuing Information Technology at Jomo Kenyatta University of Agriculture and Technology.
 I enjoy leveraging technology to create meaningful and impactful solutions.

 As a junior web developer, I specialize in building responsive and user-friendly websites using **HTML, CSS, Python, JavaScript, PHP, and Bootstrap**.
 My focus is on crafting modern, functional, and engaging digital experiences.